slott56/building-skills-oo-design-book/source/craps/refactoring.rst

 ..  attribute:: Game.table

-    Contains a :class:`CrapsTable` or :class:`RouletteTable` instance which holds all the :class:`Bet` instances placed by the :class:`Player` object.
+    Contains a :class:`Table` instance which
+    holds all the :class:`Bet` instances placed by the :class:`Player` object.

 ..  attribute:: Game.player